 We love Walt Disney World transportation (well, not the buses) and we love using it for leisurely days outside the theme parks.
-Whether that mean riding the monorail or boats around for our Yuletide Tour or now using the Skyliner gondolas as a means of exploring and eating, there’s a lot of “fun with transportation” to be had at Walt Disney World.
+Whether that mean riding the monorail or boats around for our Christmas Yuletide Tour or now using the Skyliner gondolas as a means of exploring and eating, there’s a lot of “free fun with transportation.”
+(Updated September 18, 2022.)

 In case you’re unfamiliar with it, the Skyliner gondolas connect Disney’s Hollywood Studios and Epcot to Art of Animation, Pop Century, Caribbean Beach, and Disney’s Riviera Resorts.
 With the exception of the last one, these are all Value or Moderate Resorts, which are not typically what Walt Disney World visitors seek out for hotel hijinks.

 Many of you have probably never visited these resorts.
 Well, now you can with this Skyliner Sip & Snack Stroll or Disney’s Gondola Gastro Glide itinerary!
 This provides a plan for a progressive eating experience, enjoying fun, food, drinks, and dessert at Walt Disney World’s Skyliner resorts.

 You might wonder why you should visit–what these “lower tier” hotels hold of interest.
 Quite a lot, actually!
 For one, there’s little rhyme or reason as to the seasonal desserts that end up at each resort tier.
 It’s common for Value Resorts to get some incredible limited time offerings–better than what winds up at some of the Deluxe Resorts.
 There are also some great permanent menu items at these hotels to which we’ll direct your attention.